Last Updated: June 25, 2024

 Australia

-Julian Assange is an Australian publisher, journalist, computer programmer and Internet activist who has a net worth of $300 thousand.
-Julian Assange is probably most famous for being the editor-in-chief of WikiLeaks.
-WikiLeaks is a whistleblower website that releases information that often exposes classified and private information about governments and politicians.
+Julian Assange is an Australian publisher, journalist, computer programmer, and Internet activist who has a net worth of $300 thousand.
+Julian Assange is probably most famous for being the editor-in-chief of WikiLeaks, a whistleblower website that releases information that often exposes classified and private information about governments and politicians.
 He is well-known for his public appearances in many parts of the world for speaking out about freedom of the press, censorship, and investigative journalism.

 Early Life

-He was born Julian Paul Hawkins in Townsville, Queensland, Australia, on July 3, 1971 to Christie Ann Hawkins and John Shipton, who separated before he was born.
+Julian Assange was born Julian Paul Hawkins on July 3, 1971, in Townsville, Queensland, Australia.
+He is the son of Christie Ann Hawkins and John Shipton, who separated before he was born.
 When Julian was a year old, his mother married actor Brett Assange, whom Julian regards as his father, thus choosing Assange as his surname.

-In 1987 at the age of 16, Assange began hacking under the name Mendax.
+In 1987, at the age of 16, Assange began hacking under the name Mendax.
 He formed a hacking group called "The International Subversives."
-Assange married a girl named Teresa while he was still a teenager and they had a son, Daniel, in 1989.
+Julian married a girl named Teresa while he was still a teenager, and they had a son, Daniel, in 1989.
 The couple divorced and disputed custody of Daniel until 1999.
 Over the course of the dispute, Assange's brown hair turned white.
-In 1991, Assange was discovered hacking into the Melbourne master terminal of Nortel, a Canadian multinational telecommunications corporation.
+In 1991, Julian was discovered hacking into the Melbourne master terminal of Nortel, a Canadian multinational telecommunications corporation.
 The Australian Federal Police tapped Assange's phone line and raided his home.
-He was charged with 31 counts of hacking and related crimes in 1994.
-He pled guilty to 24 charges in December 1996 and was ordered to pay reparations and was released on a good behavior bond.
-Assange studied programming at the University of Melbourne from 2003-2006 but did not finish a degree.
+Assange was charged with 31 counts of hacking and related crimes in 1994.
+He pled guilty to 24 charges in December 1996, and he was ordered to pay reparations and was released on a good behavior bond.
+Assange studied programming at the University of Melbourne from 2003 to 2006 but did not finish a degree.

 WikiLeaks

-Assange stated that he registered the domain leaks.org in 1999, but did not do anything with it at the time.
+Assange stated that he registered the domain leaks.org in 1999 but did not do anything with it at the time.
 He publicized a patent granted to the National Security Agency in August 1999 for voice-data harvesting technology.
-Assange and others established WikiLeaks in 2006.
+Julian and others established WikiLeaks in 2006.
 He became a member of the organization's advisory board and editor-in-chief.
-His idea was to make WikiLeaks into an "open-source, democratic intelligence agency".
+His idea was to make WikiLeaks into an "open-source, democratic intelligence agency."
 The open-editing aspect was soon abandoned, but the site remained open for anonymous submissions

-From 2007-2010, he traveled worldwide on WikiLeaks business.
-WikiLeaks published, along with leaks, internet censorship lists, and classified media from anonymous sources including revelations about drone strikes in Yemen, 2008 Tibetan unrest in China, and more.
+From 2007 to 2010, Julian traveled worldwide on WikiLeaks business.
+WikiLeaks published, along with leaks, internet censorship lists and classified media from anonymous sources, including revelations about drone strikes in Yemen, 2008 Tibetan unrest in China, and more.
 WikiLeaks's international profile increased when a Swiss bank, Julius Baer, failed to block the site's publication of bank records.
-In 2008 during the U.S. presidential election campaigns, the contents of a Yahoo!
+In 2008, during the U.S. presidential election campaigns, the contents of a Yahoo!
 Mail account belonging to Sarah Palin was posted on WikiLeaks after being hacked into.

 Julian Assange